The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 Thutmose I and II

-Amenhotep I had no son to replace him, so the next pharaoh was one of Egypt's generals, who became Thutmose I (who ruled from around 1493 to 1482 BC).
+Amenhotep I had no son to replace him, so the next pharaoh was one of Egypt's best generals.

 He even crossed the Euphrates River in Mesopotamia and set up a stela near Carchemish to commemorate the achievement.

-Instead, Thutmose II announced that a son, called Thutmose III, from one of his other wives, would be next in line to the throne.
+Unfortunately, they had no son together to become his heir.
+So, Thutmose II announced that one of his sons, called Thutmose III, from one of his other wives, would be next in line to the throne.

 However, when Thutmose II died around 1479 BC, young Thutmose III was still a small child and was not yet old enough to rule.